richgel999/astc_dec/README.md

 # astc_dec

-*The latest version of this decoder (with HDR support) is in the Basis Universal library [here](https://github.com/BinomialLLC/basis_universal/blob/master/encoder/3rdparty/android_astc_decomp.cpp).*
+*The latest version of this decoder (with HDR support, and fuzzed vs. ARM's decoder in astcenc) is in the Basis Universal library [here](https://github.com/BinomialLLC/basis_universal/blob/master/encoder/3rdparty/android_astc_decomp.cpp).*

 astc_dec is a single source file **LDR** ASTC texture decompressor with the Apache 2.0 license, derived from Google's open source Android sources.
 The code currently only supports the LDR modes, but it would be easy to get HDR modes working again (the code is just remarked out because it depends on an FP16 class I didn't have time to reimplement).
 Please note that this is not an official Google repo, and is unsupported by Google.
 I have only placed it here for convienance to others.